rkttu/AdmxParser/README.md

 ## Minimum Requirements

-- Requires a platform with .NET Standard 2.0 or later that can handle receiving and sending connections over TCP sockets.
+- Requires a platform with .NET Standard 2.0 or later, and Windows Vista+, Windows Server 2008+
+  - This library does not support ADM files.
   - Supported .NET Version: .NET Core 2.0+, .NET 5+, .NET Framework 4.6.1+, Mono 5.4+, UWP 10.0.16299+, Unity 2018.1+

 ## How to use